AlexMaz99/MOwNiT/README.md

 # Metody Obliczeniowe w Nauce i Technice

-Tasks from laboratories on computational methods in science and technology.
+Tasks from laboratories on computation methods for science and technology.